Working with Ben

 I like having proposals and communication in writing in case I need to refer back, but let me know if you'd rather phone me, meet or arrange for me to work in-house.

 - Background: Who you are.
 Private individual or company?
 What does your organization provide?

 - Audience: General information about your customers or who the target audience is: age, gender, preferences, profession etc. This helps convey the general scope of the project and indicate the look and feel we'll go for.

 - Objectives: This can be as broad as "keeping the audience informed about our company" or it can be as specific as "entice registered users of our product/service to order a particular upgrade package by creating an eye-catching advert".

 - Deliverable: What exactly do you need created?
 Book cover?
 Advert?
 A selection of characters in specific outfits, poses or conveying a particular theme?
 Art and graphic branding for your business?

 - Time frame: Goal date to have the design/s completed by.
 (Is it for a specific event or publishing deadline?).
 Is there a schedule you'd like us to go with?
 I.e. Initial concepts due.
 Revisions due.
 Final art date.
 I can let you know my schedule and availability to help with this.

 - Other questions: Will you handle the printing aspects?
 Are there other staff or individuals I'll need to liaise or collaborate with?
 Is there anything specifically I have worked on in the past which you'd like incorporated into your design?
 How did you hear about me?
 Why did you choose to work with me?

 How much do you charge?

 • 8 Character designs for an online game.
-Initial sketch then high quality, colour rendered versions for use in-game or advertising, plus up to one round of free amendments at the sketch stage.
+Initial sketch then high quality, colour rendered versions for use in-game or advertising.
 Exclusive rights to use the works solely for the game and advertising of the game.
-The rights last for full length that the game is still online and playable: £300-£600 per finished character art.
+The rights last for full length that the game is still online and playable: £350-£800 per finished character art.